YuvalBahat/Confidence_From_Invariance/README.md

 The detector is trained on a portion of the original validation set, by assigning this portion to be used as detector training images, while the rest of the images are used for its evaluation.
 In order to compare different detector configurations and compare to other methods, the same assignment is reused by saving it to ```ValidationSetSplit_<TRAIN_PORTION>.npz```.
 This repository already includes an assignment for the default ```TRAIN_PORTION```=0.5 split.

 ## Saved models and figures:
 Detector models are regularly saved into a sub-folder to allow later evaluation or further training.
-Further more, each time a detector is evaluated (either during training or evaluation runs), a Receiver Operating Characteristic (ROC) curve corresponding to the current detector is saved to a figure, comparing it with ROC curves corresponding to all previously trained detectors.
+Further more, each time a detector is evaluated (either during training or evaluation runs), a Receiver Operating Characteristic (ROC) curve corresponding to the current detector is saved to a figure, comparing it with ROC curves corresponding to all previously trained detectors and to the Maximal Softmax Response (MSR) method.